 - undergraduates at an institution which does not offer Greek

-- gradaute school candidates who need Greek proficiency
+- graduate school candidates who need Greek proficiency

 - second career individuals considering seminary

-- pastors and other professionals who wish to improve and perfect the Greek knowledge they have attained elsewhere
+- pastors and other professionals who wish to improve and perfect the Greek knowledge they have begun to attain elsewhere